 that sometimes seems overloaded with crime and criminals I’m tempted to leave

-the keys in the truck just because.
+the keys in my truck just because.

 So, if you borrow it I’d appreciate it if you’d bring it